-- 3 BAER Teams are a standing or ad hoc group of technical specialists (e.g., - 4 hydrologists, biologists, soil scientists, etc.) that develop and may implement - 5 portions of the Burned Area Emergency Response Plans.
-They will meet the - 6 requirements for unescorted personnel found in Chapter 7 under "Visitors to the - 7 Fireline" when working within the perimeter of an uncontrolled wildfire.
-The - 8 team's skills and size should be commensurate with the size and complexity of - 9 the wildfire.
+- 3 BAER teams are a standing or ad hoc group of technical specialists (e.g., - 4 hydrologists, biologists, soil scientists, etc.) that develop and may implement - portions of the burned area emergency response plans.
+They will meet the - 6 requirements for unescorted personnel found in chapter 7 under "Visitors to the - Fireline" when working within the perimeter of an uncontrolled wildfire.
+The - s team's skills and size should be commensurate with the size and complexity of - 9 the wildfire. - 10 It is the agency administrator's responsibility to designate an interdisciplinary - 11 BAER team.
+However, BAER teams must coordinate closely with IC and - 12 incident management teams to work safely and efficiently.
+The agency

-- 1 It is the Agency Administrator's responsibility to designate an interdisciplinary - 2 BAER team.
-However, BAER teams must coordinate closely with IC and - incident management teams to work safely and efficiently.
-The Agency - 4 Administrator is responsible for submitting the Emergency Stabilization BAER - 5 plan to the Regional Office for review and approval within the timeframes - 6 established by each Agency.
-Coordination should occur with the Regional - 7 BAER Coordinator.
-If needed, extensions can be negotiated with those having 8 the appropriate level of approval authority. - DOI The Department of Interior maintains a roster of National BAER Team to assist field units in planning for complex post-fire emergency 10 stabilization.
-The National BAER Team is scalable in long and short 11 configurations.
-It may be ordered as command and general staff, or ordered 12 as individual resources.
-The full National BAER Team is dispatched to 13 more difficult incidents involving extreme risks to human life and critical 14 federal assets.
-Potential floods, mud and debris flows, watershed/municipal 15 water supplies, urban interface, and complex and multiple jurisdictions are 16 the dispatch prioritization criteria issues factored into the mobilization 17 decision.
-Less complex incidents will use local, regional, interagency, and 18 contracted ad hoc BAER teams that may be supplemented with National 19 20 BAER Team personnel.
-Bureau coordinators maintain rosters of BAER 21 personnel for less complex incidents. - DOI The DOI National BAER Team resources should be requested within 21 days from the discovery date of the fire and ordered as per the National Interagency Mobilization Guide. - FS Each Forest Service unit identifies a core BAER team prior to fire season.
-Regional coordinators maintain rosters of experienced BAER personnel in the Region.
+- administrator is responsible for submitting the Emergency Stabilization BAER plan to the regional office for review and approval within the timeframes established by each agency.
+Coordination should occur with the regional BAER coordinator.
+If needed, extensions can be negotiated with those having the appropriate level of approval authority. - DOI The Department of Interior maintains a roster of national BAER team to assist field units in planning for complex post-fire emergency 7 stabilization.
+The national BAER team is scalable in long and short configurations.
+It may be ordered as command and general staff, or ordered as individual resources.
+The full national BAER team is dispatched to more 10 difficult incidents involving extreme risks to human life and critical federal 11 assets.
+Potential floods, mud and debris flows, watershed/municipal water 12 supplies, urban interface, and complex and multiple jurisdictions are the 13 dispatch prioritization criteria issues factored into the mobilization 14 decision.
+Less complex incidents will use local, regional, interagency, and 15 contracted ad hoc BAER teams that may be supplemented with national 16 BAER team personnel.
+Bureau coordinators maintain rosters of BAER 17 personnel for less complex incidents.
+18 - DOI The DOI national BAER team resources should be requested within 21 days from the discovery date of the fire and ordered as per the National Interagency Mobilization Guide. - FS Each Forest Service unit identifies a core BAER team prior to fire season.
+Regional coordinators maintain rosters of experienced BAER personnel in the region.
 When needed, specific BAER personnel representing needed specialties from other units can either be contacted directly or through dispatch.
 See FSM 2523 and FSH 2509.13 for agency specific policy and direction for BAER teams.